 We also need the help of professionals to advise us on legal issues, technical issues, land management, plumbing, building work, fencing, drainage, catering, event organisation – you name it we now need it!

 We wouldn’t get far without our shop volunteers.
 Shops are our largest source of income.
-We have shops in Merthyr, Cardiff, Neath, Blackwood and Swansea and are always looking for more people to help in these.
+We have shops in Abergavenny, Merthyr, Cardiff, Neath, Blackwood and Swansea and are always looking for more people to help.

 Do you want to help create and implement strategy and good practice for Greyhound Rescue Wales?